boazbk/tcs/lec_26_quantum_computing.md

 > # { .objectives }
 * See main aspects in which quantum mechanics differs from local deterministic theories. \
-* Model of quantum circuits, or equivalently QNAND programs \
+* Model of quantum circuits, or equivalently QNAND-CIRC programs \
 * The complexity class $\mathbf{BQP}$ and what we know about its relation to other classes \
 * Ideas behind Shor's Algorithm and the Quantum Fourier Transform